|

 The royal family commissioned

-this temple and water garden, dedicated to Saraswati - the Hindu
+this temple and water garden, dedicated to Goddess Saraswati - the Hindu

 goddess of art and learning, at the end of the 19th century.